32km (20 miles) NE of Cusco

-Pisac's famed artisans' and antiques market draws many hundreds of shoppers on Sunday morning in high season, when it is without a doubt one of the liveliest in Peru.
-(There are slightly less popular markets on Tues and Thurs as well.)
-Hundreds of stalls crowd the central square -- marked by a small church, San Pedro el Apóstolo, and massive pisonay trees -- and spill down side streets.
-Sellers come from many different villages, many of them remote populations high in the Andes, and wear the dress typical of their village, though this is becoming less the norm as products are increasingly mass-produced and stalls are set up every day of the week.
+Pisac’s extremely popular mercado, or artisan market, draws many hundreds of shoppers on Sunday morning in high season, when it is without a doubt one of the liveliest in Peru.
+(There are slightly less popular markets the rest of the week as well.)
+Hundreds of stalls crowd the central square—marked by a small church, San Pedro el Apóstolo, and massive pisonay trees—and spill down side streets.
+Traditionally, sellers came from many different villages, many of them remote populations high in the Andes, and wore the dress typical of their village, though this is becoming less the norm as products are increasingly mass-produced and stalls are set up every day of the week.
 Dignitaries from the local villages usually lead processions after Mass (said in Quechua), dressed in their versions of Sunday finery.
-The market is much like Cusco: rather touristy, though endearing and an essential experience in Peru.
-Even if you're not a committed shopper, it's an event.
-If you're never been to a Peruvian market, this is the place to start, though the market at Chinchero strikes me as considerably more authentic and the finds are much better.
+The market is much like Cusco: touristy but endearing, and an essential experience in Peru.
+If you’ve never been to a Peruvian market, this is the place to start, though the market at Chinchero strikes me as considerably more authentic and the finds are much better.

-The goods for sale at the market -- largely sweaters and ponchos, tapestries and rugs, musical instruments, and carved gourds -- are familiar to anyone who's spent a day in Cusco, but prices are occasionally lower on selected goods such as ceramics.
+The goods at the market—largely sweaters and ponchos, tapestries and rugs, musical instruments, and carved gourds—are familiar to anyone who’s spent a day in Cusco, but prices are occasionally lower on selected goods such as ceramics.
 While tourists shop for colorful weavings and other souvenirs, locals are busy buying and selling produce on small streets leading off the plaza.
-The market begins at around 9am and lasts until midafternoon.
-It is so well-worn on the Cusco tourist circuit that choruses of, "¿Foto?
-Propinita," (photograph for a tip) ring out among the mothers and would-be mothers who come here to show off their children, dressed up in adorable local outfits.
-On nonmarket days, bustling Pisac becomes a very quiet, little-visited village with few activities to engage travelers.
+The market begins at around 9am and lasts until mid-afternoon.
+It is so well-worn on the Cusco tourist circuit that choruses of “¿Foto?
+Propinita” (photograph for a small tip) ring out among the mothers and would-be mothers here to show off their children, dressed up in adorable local outfits.

 The Virgen del Carmen Festival